DRMF/DRMF-Seeding-Project/README.md

 # DRMF-Seeding-Project

-This project is meant to convert raw TeX files into WikiText.
+This project is meant to convert different designated source formats to WediaWiki WiWiText.

 ##Usage